جامعة النجاح الوطنية

 • 10621214

-Hardness, tensile, compression, impact, torsion, creep and fatigue tests.
-Macro-and micro-examination of metals.
-Experiments in casting, forming, machining, welding, heat treatment and plastic manufacturing.
+Hardness, tensile, compression, impact, torsion, creep and fatigue tests. macro-and micro-examination of metals. experiments in casting, forming, machining, welding, heat treatment and plastic manufacturing.

 3